CEDIC Is Organized in Six Research Groups

 III.
 Digitalization, Innovation, and Implementation

-Explores innovation processes within welfare services, from initial idea conception and development through to practical implementation of new solutions across various welfare institutions.
+Explores innovation processes within welfare services, from initial idea conception and development to the practical implementation of new solutions across various welfare institutions.

 VI.
 The Digitalization Process and AI Adoption in the Public Sector